Skip to main content

 The agreement is always signed in this order:

 2. The employer countersigns second.
-Once the contractor has signed, your company countersigns from the Contractor agreements page (under Contractors in the app).
+Once the contractor has signed, your company countersigns from your contractor agreements list (grouped under People in the app).
 After your signature, the agreement is fully signed.

-You don't draft the document by hand.
+You don’t draft the document by hand.
 When you invite a contractor, Omnivoo generates the work agreement from the details you entered (scope of work, billing mode, rate or amount, payment terms, and any additional terms).
-You see a live preview of it as you fill in the invite form.
+On the invite wizard’s final Review step, View agreement opens a preview of it in a window so you can read it before sending.
 See Inviting a Contractor for that flow.

 The template depends on the contractor’s country

-The agreement template is chosen by the contractor's country, which sets the governing jurisdiction.
-You select the country when you invite the contractor, and it is locked for them during onboarding — they cannot change it.
-The jurisdiction is shown on the agreement details (for example, "United States" or a state and country together).
+The agreement template is chosen by the contractor’s country, which sets the governing jurisdiction.
+You select the country when you invite the contractor, and it is locked for them during onboarding, so they cannot change it.
+The jurisdiction is shown on the agreement details (for example, “United States” or a state and country together).

 Agreement statuses